Duloxetine induced hyponatremia

 Hypotremia is a condition characterized by low levels of sodium in the blood.
 Sodium is an essential electrolyte that helps regulate the balance of fluids in and around cells.
 When sodium levels drop too low, it can lead to symptoms such as nausea, headache, confusion, muscle cramps, and in severe cases, seizures and coma.

-See also Duloxetine first dose
+See also Duloxetine generic coupon

 Causes of Hyponatremia